joelpurra/npshell/README.md

-# `play` -- command line music player and queue manager
+# npshell `np` -- command line music player and queue manager

 Keep a daemon running in the background.
 Add sounds to a queue.
 Let the daemon play them for you.
 All from the comfort of your own shell.